kendarorg/HttpAnsweringMachine/README.md

 ## Features

+* Store logs and recordings on any Jdbc DB
+* Default embedded h2 database
 * Proxying of any kind of http/https calls
 * Internal socks5/http/https proxy to run even dockerless
 * Spy mode to log all traffic